 In general, goodwill and intangible assets are not considered admitted assets in the EBS.
 However, the BMA's EBS guidance does allow for intangible assets to be admitted as recognized if it is probable that the expected future economic benefits will flow to the insurer and that their value can be measured reliably.
 The assets must be separable, and there should be evidence of exchange transactions for the same or similar assets indicating they are saleable in the market place.
 If a fair value measurement of an intangible asset is not possible, then such an asset should be excluded.
-The Group has reviewed and analyzed the nature of the items included within its intangible asset balance and determined that the US state licenses at its US insurance entities and its Lloyds Syndicate capacity meet this criteria.
-The Group enlists the services of an independent third party to determine the economic values of these assets.
+ESIL has reviewed and analyzed the nature of the items included within its intangible asset balance and determined that the US state licenses at its US insurance entities and its Lloyds Syndicate capacity meet this criteria.
 The aggregate of the mid-point of the valuation ranges for each license is recognised and reported as an intangible asset in the EBS.

-The Group's deferred tax assets ("DTAs") on a GAAP basis are reviewed and analysed within the following EBS criteria.
+ESIL's deferred tax assets ("DTAs") on a IFRS basis are reviewed and analysed within the following EBS criteria.
 DTAs are ascribed a positive value where it is probable that future taxable profit will be available against which the DTA can be utilised, taking into account any legal or regulatory requirements on the time limits relating to the carry-forward of unused tax losses or the carry-forward of unused tax credits.
 Should a DTA meet this criteria the actual value to be recognized is the aggregate of the deferred tax asset matched by future profits discounted to their net present value based upon the discount rates as published by the BMA.

 Other assets include receivables and other recoverable balances from our weather risk management operations, rent deposits, current tax receivable, and other fixed assets.
 As with goodwill, prepayments or prepaid expenses are not admissible assets under the EBS basis and therefore are excluded.
-Weather assets, rent deposits and current tax receivables are deemed as readily realizable and therefore are valued and reported at their GAAP valuation basis with no applicable prudential filters for EBS reporting purposes.
-The Group's other fixed assets consist of a building, vehicles and a transportation lease which are wholly owned or leased by the Group and its subsidiaries.
+Weather assets, rent deposits and current tax receivables are deemed as readily realizable and therefore are valued and reported at their IFRS valuation basis with no applicable prudential filters for EBS reporting purposes.
+ESIL's other fixed assets consist of a building, vehicles and a transportation lease which are wholly owned or leased by ESIL and its subsidiaries.
 These assets are analyzed and valued to determine whether or not a readily realisable value exists.